cmip6moap/cmip6moap.github.io/README.md

-# Bristol – Met Office CMIP6 hackathon
+# CMIP6 hackathon
+## in association with the Met Office & University of Bristol

 This is the repository for the public-facing hackathon website.